 – Linux (+ Blender)

 There are a lot of things we can and we want to develop.
-What we’re going to achieve depends primarily on how much we can raise during this crowdfunding campaign.
-We’ve set levels to put some priorities, but of course the more we raise, the more plentiful and advanced the tools will be.
+What we’re going to achieve depends primarily on how much we have raised during this crowdfunding campaign.
+We’ve reached the level III, which means most of the features will be developed, and just a few more advanced tools will be more difficult or take more time to develop, those which were planned at level IV.

 At the first level of crowdfunding we’ll reach, we’ll be able to finish and release a working version of DuME for transcoding and mixing all kind of medias (video and audio streams and also subtitles) and render After Effects compositions.
 We’ll also add a lot of easy-to-use hand-crafted and fine-tuned presets for the most common (and less common, depending on your suggestions) media formats.